 It’s nearly always a shock when someone dies, even when the death is expected.
 In the case of an unexpected death it is likely that the police and ambulance services will be involved and, after that, the coroner.

 But most deaths are not unexpected, and it is important to remember that when someone dies there is no need to rush into hasty decisions.
 If at all possible call a relative, friend or neighbour and ask them to be with you so that you can talk things through.

 We recommend that you spend a few minutes reading our helpsheet What To Do When Someone Dies.
 This outlines the important things you need to do initially to verify and register a death.
 It then gives a brief guide to arranging a funeral.

 Then please call us to discuss things on 01803 840779 or 01364 643522 for a chat without any obligation.
-We can chat over the phone and/or arrange an appointment at one of our premises or at your home.
+We can talk over the phone and/or arrange an appointment at one of our premises or at your home.